SFCRD/fvm/README.md

 Installation
 ------------

-To install from Rubygems:
+As of version 0.0.4, this gem has been yanked from RubyGems.
+As the version number should indicate, the program is still very immature and requires much more development.
+The initial push to RubyGems was to facilitate distribution for testing, which made it very apparent there was much more work to do.

-`gem install fvm`
+For those who still really want to install this thing:

-Or alternatively, clone the repo, then run `rake install`.
+Clone the repo, then run `rake install`.

 Usage
 -----